prologin/iorgen/README.md

 - `type` can be any valid type, even an other list
 - `structname` is the name of a struct, as declared in the `"name"` field of `"structs"`

+#### Manual formatting

+*Iorgen* is supposed to choose how the input should be.
+For instance, each integer variable stands on its own line.
+Lists of integers however put them all on the same line.
+There are reasons for this: one variable per line is easier to parse on most languages; putting integers on the same line keeps inputs shorter.
+Anyway, even if you don't agree with those choices, you should not really care and just go with how *Iorgen* does things.

+If you have the choice, don't try to change the defaults, just go with the
+flow: it is how *Iorgen* was meant to work and it is well tested with those defaults.
+However if your input is already set is stone and you can not change it, *Iorgen* provides a few options to tweak the input layout.

+- You can have several integers variables on the same line.
+All variables must be integers, and follow each other in the `input` list.
+For every of the variables but the last one put the `"format": no_endline` field.
+- You can have a list of integers with one entry per line, instead of having all the integers on the same line.
+This currently works for a simple `List[int]`, not for any nested type.
+Use the `"format": force_newlines` field.

 ### Example